Gas shortage exposes fragile South Asian economies to more pain

 As a result, last year Bangladesh resorted to cutting power on 85 of the 92 days ending Oct.
 30, a Reuters analysis of data from the country's grid operator shows.
 That compares with just two days of forced outages between January 2019 and July 2022.

-Outages have rocked commercial operations, hitting lucrative garment industry exports to clients such as Walmart (WMT.N), Gap Inc (GPS.N) and H&M (HMb.ST) and Zara (ITX.MC).
+Outages have rocked commercial operations, hitting lucrative garment industry exports to clients such as Walmart, Gap Inc and H&M and Zara.

 "It has become difficult to sustain the garment industry," Bangladesh Garment Manufacturers and Exporters Association said in a letter to the government last month, asking for regular power and gas supply and lower gas prices.